alvinscode/tictactoe/README.md

 # tictactoe

-Tic Tac Toe is a simple game of tic tac toe made with JavaScript, HTML, and CSS.
+tictactoe is a simple game of tic tac toe made with JavaScript, HTML, and CSS.

 ## Usage